AdvancedCSS2023/assignment-3--scrollytelling-group_4/README.md

 ## Which technology is used

-the project is developed using mostly HTML and CSS/SASS.
-The project also utilizes some Javascript, mainly the Intersection Observer API.
+The project is developed using mostly HTML and CSS/SASS.
+The project also utilizes some Javascript, particularly the Intersection Observer API.
 The codebase is hosted on Github.

 ## Who are the creators/maintainers